 The UNC Fellowship in Geriatric Medicine has been training fellows in the care of older adults since 1988.
 Our fellows have pursued careers in academics, research, and clinical practice in a variety of settings, and many have gone on to combine their geriatrics training with additional subspecialty training, such as Pulmonary and Critical Care Medicine, Palliative Care, Nephrology, and Oncology.

 The UNC Fellowship in Geriatric Medicine is tailored to the goals of each fellow, and can be structured to last from one to three years, depending on the career interests of the fellow.
 In addition, Internal Medicine residents who wish to pursue a research-based career in Geriatric Medicine may decide to follow the research pathway of fellowship training as outlined by the American Board of Internal Medicine.

 The first year of training is the core clinical year of training.
-In addition to caring for a continuity panel of patients at the Geriatrics Specialty Clinic and at one of two local continuing care retirement communities, fellows rotate through a variety of clinical settings, including the ACE unit at UNC Hillsborough, PACE, Inpatient Hospice, subacute rehabilitation, and a variety of outpatient subspecialty clinics.
+In addition to caring for a continuity panel of patients at UNC Geriatrics outpatient clinic and at one of two local continuing care retirement communities, fellows rotate through a variety of clinical settings, including the ACE unit at UNC Hillsborough, PACE, Inpatient Hospice, subacute rehabilitation, and a variety of outpatient subspecialty clinics.
 The first year of training also includes a month-long curriculum focused on medical education and educational scholarship.
 Fellows receive training in quality improvement methods and complete a mentored quality improvement project during the first year as well.